Welcome! Below is an outline of steps you should take and things you should know for a smooth transition to the Harvard Chan School.

 All the information you need regarding Information Technology (IT) is available on the IT website.
 VDI is an essential service that we recommend you become familiar with before arriving on campus:

 - Virtual Desktop Infrastructure (VDI) Instructional computing facility (ICF) software is available for student use in all computer labs, as well as on the virtual desktop infrastructure (VDI).
 VDI allows students to access a virtual computer lab from any internet connected computer.
 Below are links for more information about VDI:

 Canvas is the learning management system at the School.
 It is where you access all of your course websites.
 You can go to Canvas directly by visiting http://canvas.harvard.edu and logging in with your Harvard Key; or you can access your courses through my.harvard.edu.
 You can also set up the Canvas app on your smartphone or tablet.
 Update your Canvas settings before starting class following the Canvas for Student Guide.

 Get Your Books and Laptops

 The Harvard Coop provides textbook information to students, and information is available via the my.Harvard Course Search.
 Individual course pages in the my.harvard Course Search contain links to updated textbook information on the Coop’s website.
 Some courses will have a “course materials” charge for the materials your professor provides you.
 You can view an estimate of this cost for individual courses in the course catalog.
-The course material fees are part of the “Books and Supplies” category of the student budget.
+Please visit the Student Budget website where you will find the course material fees including “Books and Supplies.”
 All required books and materials are available for use at the Countway Library.